notaryproject/notation/specs/commandline/blob.md

   notation blob verify [flags] --signature <signature_path> <blob_path>

 Flags:
-  -s, --signature path        location of the detached signature
+  -s, --signature string      location of the blob signature file
       --media-type string     optional media type of the blob to verify --policy-scope string   optional policy scope to verify against.
 If not provided, notation verifies against wildcard policy if it exists.
   -m, --user-metadata stringArray   user defined {key}={value} pairs that must be present in the signature for successful verification if provided